Fabulous Families for Freedom! Dancing, chalking, and cheering Moms for Liberty Away

 “It’s so, so important to see other people like you in books.
 It’s so important to see pictures and stories about people who you can say ‘hey, I’m like them, that’s awesome!
 They’re cool, I’m cool, this is amazing,’” Oona, a fiery tween, told the crowd of close to 200 people, as they stood up[…]

-PCM is Fighting Moms for Liberty: Protests, Kids Against Hate, #teachtruth, and more!
+PCM Summer: Protests, Kids Against Hate, #teachtruth, and more!

 PCM has been busy the past two months working in solidarity with a whole host of amazing Philly-based activist organizations to fight Moms for Liberty and their impending “Joyful Warriors” summit.
 We’ve partnered with old and new friends from ACT-UP, BAR-WE, Philly Family Pride, COLAGE, Bearded Ladies Cabaret, Zinn Education Project, Black Lives Matter at[…]